gstrainovic/shai-hulud-detect-rust/GITHUB_ISSUE_43_CORRECTED.md

 ---

+## Testing Note

+This fix has been tested on Windows (Git Bash/MINGW64).
+Additional testing on Linux/macOS would be appreciated before merge to ensure cross-platform compatibility.

-**Ready for merge**: Fix has been tested and verified on multiple platforms.
+**Ready for review**: Fix resolves the reported issue.
 No breaking changes to existing functionality.